 - Run the meetings without favoring any one side.

-- Make sure that everyone is heard, including the parent(s)—even if the parent has Alzheimer's or dementia.
+- Make sure that everyone is understood, including the elderly person.

 - Help the family settle issues that keep them apart.